 Walk in the footsteps of the legendary Templars and Hospitallers on the Causse du Larzac.
 They settled here in the 12th century, sculpted the landscapes and built villages that have barely been touched since the 14th century

 Start with La Couvertoirade, one of the most beautiful villages in France, with its 15th century ramparts and houses, church and Templar château.
-Le Viala du Pas de Jaux and its medieval tower, Saint-Jean d’Alcas Fort, Sainte-Eulalie de Cernon commandery and La Cavalerie await too.
+Le Viala du Pas de Jaux and its medieval tower, Saint-Jean d’Alcas, Sainte-Eulalie de Cernon commandery and La Cavalerie await too.

 Founded in a green haven in 1136, Sylvanès Abbey is a Cistercian gem.
 It's a hub for spirituality and culture (European "Cultural Encounter Centre") hosting singing workshops and a variety of events